Rafael-Remigio/E-DES/notes.md

 * Generate a seed from the key with the a hash function.
 * Padding
 * Receive Input

-## TODO

 * Encryption Tool
 * Decryption Tool

+## TODO

+* DES Mode in python
+* Speed tool in both languages